Why It’s Worth Investing In Antique Jewellery

 ‘Everyone in this situation must pay close attention to fashion – it is largely this that will decide the financial value of what they have bought in the future’, writes Mark Hill, talking about how fashion and jewellery trends and value often go hand in hand.
 If done properly, antique jewellery can even act as a type of alternative investment.

-For example, jewellery from the art deco period has seen a recent resurgence, with rings like this classic 0.93 carat diamond engagement ring exemplifying the elegant simplicity that antique collectors today might look for.
-Collectors who saw this coming, perhaps by noticing an increase in art deco inspiration on the catwalk or in interior design trends, were ahead of the curve, and reaped the benefits.
+For example, jewellery from the Art Deco period has seen a recent resurgence, with pieces like this classic 1.41-carat old cut diamond ring exemplifying the elegant simplicity that antique collectors today might look for.
+Collectors who saw this coming, perhaps by noticing an increase in Art Deco inspiration on the catwalk or in interior design trends, were ahead of the curve and reaped the benefits.

 Despite this, sometimes the best antique jewellery investments are the ones from timeless designers with impeccable reputations.
 Pieces like this Tiffany & Co diamond ring and this 18k Gold Cartier Necklace have a high chance of holding their value, due in part to the brand recognition and in part to the quality of construction and effortless beauty of each piece.